 Nobody wants to listen to the same hold music every single time they make a reservation or an appointment.
-This is highly important if making a phone call is a regular activity for your clients, such as a doctor’s office or a retail location with a wide service area.
+This is important if making a phone call is a regular activity for your clients, such as a doctor’s office or a retail location with a comprehensive service area.

 Chose Your Hold Music Wisely

 If you have multiple different lines for different departments, consider having different hold music tailored for the caller’s reason to call.

 In the Mood Media and Sacem study, when more traditionally serious sectors such as banking & pharmacy were silent, only 33 percent of customers initially thought adding music would feel appropriate in those establishments.
 However, 76 percent of customers agreed that music was compatible and complementary to the business once music was introduced.

 Ensure High Quality